homage – old and new

 about the art form homage

-Homage can also be seen in contemporary art, for example, artist Sherrie Levine recreated famous works by artists such as Marcel Duchamp and Jackson Pollock and presented them as her own works, raising questions about originality, authorship, and the role of the artist in society.
+Contemporary art also features homage, such as artist Sherrie Levine’s recreations of famous works by artists such as Marcel Duchamp and Jackson Pollock.
+Levine presented them as her own works, raising questions about originality, authorship, and the role of the artist in society.